-Downtown Brooklyn Partnership is launching a new initiative in response to the COVID-19 crisis and its devastating effect on the NYC cultural landscape.
+Downtown Brooklyn Partnership launches an initiative in response to the effects of the COVID-19 crisis on the NYC cultural landscape.

-With the Downtown Brooklyn Rehearsal Residency Initiative, DBP invites proposals from artists and arts organizations to use the Plaza at 300 Ashland in Downtown Brooklyn as free, outdoor rehearsal space, beginning September 2020.
+DBP’s Downtown Brooklyn Rehearsal Residency Initiative invites proposals from artists and arts organizations to use the Plaza at 300 Ashland in Downtown Brooklyn as free, outdoor rehearsal space, beginning September 2020.

 The Plaza at 300 Ashland is programmed by DBP and a diverse group of Brooklyn-based cultural institutions, enlivening the neighborhood and highlighting the Brooklyn Cultural District.
-This year, however, when large-scale programming is not possible and artists and arts organizations may not be able to use indoor studio spaces safely, DBP’s Downtown Brooklyn Rehearsal Residency Initiative will make the Plaza at 300 Ashland available for rehearsals of up to 15 people, free of charge.
+This year, however, when artists and arts organizations may not be able to use indoor studio spaces safely, the Downtown Brooklyn Rehearsal Residency Initiative makes the Plaza at 300 Ashland available for rehearsals of up to 15 people, free of charge.

 Program participants will have access to the Plaza at 300 Ashland up to three times per week for rehearsals up to three hours in length, between 12pm-8pm, 7 days a week.
 DBP will help secure any permits necessary to use the space, and will work with selected participants to address unique needs.